lsmcd/refactored-codebase/README.md

 ## Installation

-Assuming you have Git installed run the command "git clone https://github.com/lsmcd/refactored-codebase" arlternatively download the code as a .zip file and extract it.
+Assuming you have Git installed run the command "git clone https://github.com/lsmcd/refactored-codebase" alternatively download the code as a .zip file and extract it.

 ## Usage